chenyongrowan/scTIGER/README.md

 - numba (0.56.4)

 ### Installation
+We provide a [YouTube Video](https://youtu.be/8OuqL75Q4ZY?si=vyUjRDlhRMqRaDwG) to help you install scTIGER.
+It follows the same steps as detailed below.

 We recommend installing the packages using a conda environment.
 Information on downloading Anaconda can be found [here](https://www.anaconda.com/download).
 You may use the following steps to install the necessary packages to a new environment.
 Note there is a different installation process for CUDA capable machines.